 The Green Bank zone has become famous because several people with severe EHS have moved there and allowed journalists to visit.

 There are other radio quiet zones.
 One is in South Africa about 300 miles (480 km) northeast of Capetown, near the town of Carnarvon in the Karoo region.
-The zone has a radius of 20 km (12.6 miles) to protect the Square Kilometre Array radio observatory.
+The zone has a radius of 20 km (12.6 miles) to protect the MeerKAT radio observatory.

-The world’s largest zone is in Western Australia, about 500 km (300 miles) northeast of Perth.
+The world's largest zone is in Western Australia, about 800 km (500 miles) north of Perth.
 It has an outer zone going out to 260 km from the observatory, and an inner zone of 70 km (43 miles).
+They even restrict the use of electric fences and arc welders within 25 km (16 miles).
 The zones are so large because the Murchison Observatory studies a wide range of frequencies, including lower frequencies that can travel great distances.
 Also, there is little protection from trees, as it is a desert area.

-The Murchison Radio-astronomy Observatory is placed where it is because the area is largely depopulated, with just some mines and large cattle ranches (called cattle stations).
+The Murchison Radio-astronomy Observatory is placed where it is because the area is largely depopulated, with just some mines and giant ranches (called cattle stations).